Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Create a branch.
 - [ ] Perform a commit.

 ### You are designing a configuration management solution to support five apps hosted on Azure App Service.
 Each app is available in the following three environments: development, test, and production.
 You need to recommend a configuration management solution that meets the following requirements: Supports feature flags.
 Tracks configuration changes from the past 30 days.
 Stores hierarchically structured configuration values.
 Controls access to the configurations by using role-based access control (RBAC) permissions.
-Stores shared values as key/value pairs that can be used by all the apps Which Azure service should you recommend as the configuration management solution?
+Stores shared values as key/value pairs that can be used by all the apps.
+Which Azure service should you recommend as the configuration management solution?

 - [ ] Azure Cosmos DB.
 - [ ] Azure App Service.